mertall/mertall/_pages/about.md

 Mridul is an undergraduate at University of California - Davis (2021) with concentration in Mathematics and Scientific Computation
 Defining and finding solutions to a problem through continual practice with [simple and effective methodologies](https://mertall.github.io/mertall//cv/#skills)
-Bringing encompassing and diverse experience of unique delivered solutions for a plethora of industries-below and [here](https://mertall.github.io/mertall//cv/#research)
+Bringing encompassing and diverse experience of unique delivered solutions for a variety of industries-below and [here](https://mertall.github.io/mertall//cv/#research)

 ## My Experience